Home > Glass > Shaping the Future for Tomorrow’s Wellbeing

 There are many aspects of the Vacuum magnetron process used in Saint-Gobain which are of proprietary nature championed by inhouse R&D and protected by exclusive patents.
 The Saint-Gobain Research India (SGRI) which is the R&D vertical of Saint-Gobain in India develops solutions uniquely designed for the Indian Market.
 This is an area where cutting edge technology is at work in the areas of R&D and blueprinted by the state of the art manufacturing by Saint-Gobain.

 Saint-Gobain announced in early January 2016, additional investments of Rs.
 1000 Crores over the next two years taking the cumulative investment in the World Glass complex, Sriperumbudur to over Rs.3000 Crores.
 These investments will add significant manufacturing capacity and capabilities to the World Glass Complex.
 Significant among them is the investment in the 2nd line of a Magnetron Coater Plant.
 With the new investment coming Saint-Gobain will very soon have a combined capacity to manufacture 144

-million sqft of High-Performance, High-Selective, Energy-Efficient Glass that can cater to markets spanning entire Africa, Middle-East, ASEAN and Oceania region.
-The Work in Progress Magnetron Coater will focus on producing large span/ jumbo sizes of energy efficient glass that are a perfect fit for the skyline designs for the export markets.
+million sqft of High-Performance, High-Selective, Energy-Efficient Glass that can cater to markets spanning the entire Africa, Middle-East, ASEAN and Oceania region.
+The Work in Progress Magnetron Coater will focus on producing large span/ jumbo sizes of energy-efficient glass that are a perfect fit for the skyline designs for the export markets.